grongierisc/kong-ee-training/README.md

 For this part, we will be using the jwt-crafter plugin.

-This plugin adds the possibility to generate a JWT token within Kong itself, eliminating the need for a upstream service doing the token generation.
+This plugin adds the possibility to generate a JWT token within Kong itself, eliminating the need for an upstream service doing the token generation.

 Here is the plugin :
 ```